Find better matches with our advanced

 Music: Just about anything except Gansta Rap and Hip Hop.
 My tolerance for country is pretty much limited to the older, more genuine country (Hank Williams Sr., Johnny Cash, Carl Perkins) and Outlaw Country (David Alan Coe, Waylon Jennings and Willie Nelson).
 There are more than 1,200 songs from 27 genres by 180 artists on my iTunes.
 You'd find the Beatles, Rolling Stones, Allman Brothers, Pink Floyd, Bowie, Clapton, Pete Townshend and Van Morrison.
 Blues, Motown, Jazz, classical and even Opera (yes, Luciano Pavarotti and Angela Gheorghiu).
 And everything from Frank Sinatra, Dean Martin, Bobby Darin and Louis Armstrong to the Pogues, the Chieftains, R.L.
 Burnside, Dave Alvin, the Squirrel Nut Zippers, Ravi Shankar and lesser known musicians and bands including Angelique Kidjo, Chevere de Chicago, Lokua Kanza, Kiran Ahluwalia.

-Food: Italian; Greek; Mexican; Spanish; Portuguese; Japanese; Thai; tapas; sushi; a USDA Prime steak; fresh seafood, especially lobster; anything with chocolate.
+Food: Italian; Greek; Mexican; Spanish; Portuguese; Japanese; Thai; tapas; sushi; the occasional USDA Prime steak; fresh seafood, especially lobster; anything with chocolate.

 Books and Periodicals: Homer's Odyssey (in Greek); Blue Highways by William Least Heat Moon; Boss by Mike Royko (a must read for anybody who wasn't born in Chicago and doesn't understand how politics still works in this City); Wordcatcher: An Odyssey into the World of Weird and Wonderful Words by Phil Cousineau; The Lexicon: A Cornucopia of Wonderful Words for the Inquisitive Word Lover by William F. Buckley, Jr.; Anything written by Wm.
 F. Buckley, Jr. or George Will (politics aside, their mastery of the English language makes them required reading); On Food and Cooking: The Science and Lore of the Kitchen, by Harold McGee; Cooking For Friends, by Gordon Ramsay; Cooks Illustrated; National Geographic